Acceptable Use Policy

 Requesting Exceptions to this Policy

-Specific temporary exceptions to this policy may be granted by the Office of Information Technology & Resources (ITR) to address needs in areas that are not adaquately served by the college-provided wireless network or for other reasons deemed appropriate by ITR.
+Specific temporary exceptions to this policy may be granted by the Office of Information Technology & Resources (ITR) to address needs in areas that are not adaquately served by the University-provided wireless network or for other reasons deemed appropriate by ITR.

 Requests for temporary exceptions to the 2.4 GHz Airspace Policy must be addressed in writing (email is acceptable) to email@example.com and must explain which kind of equipment would be operated, the location where it would be operated, the reason for its use, and the time period for which the exception is requested.